 Content, dates mailed, and numbers of mailings, including letters, meeting notices, newsletters and other publications.

 The number of people that participated in the informational meeting process.

 A summary of concerns, issues and problems expressed during the process, including:

-Failure of the applicant to provide a citizen participation report that fulfills the requirements of this chapter shall be grounds for the reviewing body to table discussion of the amendment, change, development or site plan until such a report has been filed.
+Failure of the applicant to provide a citizen participation report that fulfills the requirements of this chapter shall be grounds for the reviewing body to table discussion and action of the application.